How to Manually Open and Close a Garage Door

 6. Upon exiting the garage or backing your vehicle out, close the door by grasping the handle and lowering it to the ground.
 Slide the lock bar into place to secure the door until you’re ready to open it again or have it repaired.

-HOW TO OPEN YOUR DOOR FROM THE OUTSIDE
+HOW TO OPEN YOUR GARAGE DOOR FROM THE OUTSIDE

 If you’re having difficulty getting into your garage, you can follow these steps to gain access: